Troubleshooting and Tech Support

 - Compare your circuit board to the photos in the manual.
 Any discrepancies should be carefully investigated.

 - Electrolytic capacitors, diodes, and transistors are all "polarized" -- that means they will work only if inserted in the proper orientation.
-Compare the orientation of your parts to the photos in the manual.
+Compare the orientation of the polarized parts to the photos in the manual.

 - Clean your PCB(s), then inspect all solder joints.
 Look for joints that are misshapen, milky, or cracked.
 Look for holes or voids.
 Look for lifted pads.
 Many DIY failures result from bad soldering.